Construction & Property

 The Building Safety Levy funds the removal and replacement of dangerous cladding from residential buildings constructed by other developers.
 Following the Grenfell Tower tragedy in 2017, the government committed to making buildings safe.
 The levy ensures that the residential development industry contributes to the cost of remediation rather than the burden falling entirely on leaseholders or taxpayers.

-The government estimates that remediation could cost between 5 billion and 10 billion GBP.
-The levy forms part of a broader funding package that includes direct grants and the Responsible Actors Scheme.
+The levy is designed to raise around 3.4 billion GBP over roughly 10 years, alongside 5.1 billion GBP of direct government funding.
+It forms part of a broader funding package that includes direct grants and the Responsible Actors Scheme.

 Who pays the levy